-- (5) Press the field of the parameter you wish to change (the number of fields and their functions depend on the selected type).
-If the required parameter is not displayed, press the PAGE fields to jump to another page.
-(Some effects have only one parameter page.) - (6) Set the desired value with the DATA/ENTRY dial or the DEC/INC buttons.
+- If the required parameter is not displayed, press the PAGE fields to jump to another page.
+(Some effects have only one parameter page.) - (6) Set the desired value with the DATA/ENTRY dial or the DECI/INC buttons.

-[REVERB SEND] and [CHORUS SEND] (upper right corner) allow you to specify how strongly the multieffect's output signal should be processed by the Reverb and/or Chorus processor.
+REVERB SEND and CHORUS SEND (upper right corner) allow you to specify how strongly the multi-effect's output signal should be processed by the Reverb and/or Chorus processor.
 If that is unnecessary, set both parameters to "0".